SecretDecks/Documentation/DisCo-Bootstrap.md

 6) basic change management in place
 7) gov epoch plan (apr starting lenght of epoch; goals of epoch)
 - the genesis governance epoche should be setup in a way for the follwing epochs to iterate easily and according to the DisCo values
-- define initial lenght & goals
+- define initial length & goals
 - define initial voting process, improvement & change management for epoch parameters and protocol changes

 Below items can be integrated at a later stage